RiccardoCampanella/rc-homepage/_pages/about.md

   - /about.html
 ---

-👨🏻‍💻 Currently pursuing my Master's in Artificial Intelligence at Utrecht University, I combine my software engineering background with cutting-edge AI research to tackle real-world challenges.
+👨🏻‍💻 Recenlty pursued my Master's in Artificial Intelligence at Utrecht University, I combine my software engineering background with SoTA AI research to tackle real-world challenges.
 For this reason, I am working with MLLMs to help streamline the building energy retrofit process, which can save energy and promote sustainable living.

-🔬 As I advance through my second year, I'm particularly excited about preemptive detection and monitoring of dangerous AI capabilities that arise from misalignment, aiming to create solutions that make a meaningful impact on society.
+🔬 As I advance through my second year of AI projects, I'm particularly excited about preemptive detection and monitoring of dangerous AI capabilities that arise from misalignment, aiming to create solutions that make a meaningful impact on society.
 In particular, I am interested in understanding LLM reasoning mechanisms such as Chain-of-Thought monitoring or enhancing them in the latent space as in Chain of Continuous Thoughts.

 📚 My journey from software engineering to AI has been driven by a profound belief in technology's potential to transform lives.
 Through my research and development work, I strive to bridge the gap between complex technical solutions and human needs, ensuring that AI serves as a force for positive change.

+# My effort on LLM Reasoning for AI Alignment

+[Here the timeline of works]

 # Selected Experience

 ## 🤖 Challenges
-I am working as independent researcher for the AI Safety Camp where I Co-authored a paper about [Bayesian Reasoning](https://openreview.net/forum?id=Bki9T98mfr&referrer=%5BAuthor%20Console%5D(%2Fgroup%3Fid%3DICML.cc%2F2025%2FWorkshop%2FWorld_Models%2FAuthors%23your-submissions)) Elicitation in SoTA LLMs using prompt engineering.
+I am working as independent researcher for the AI Safety Camp where I Co-authored a paper about [Bayesian Reasoning](https://arxiv.org/abs/2507.17951) Elicitation in SoTA LLMs using prompt engineering.

 I have implemented an [LLM Agent for predicting salary, rent and subscription trends](https://www.linkedin.com/feed/update/urn:li:activity:7325902005418246155/) using logistic regression and LLama3-70B via Nvidia’s API.
 I guided my team in delivering a working prototype within 24 hours, resulting in a top 3 project by popular vote.